 It’s all about the journey today as you board the Interislander Cook Strait Ferry, which will transport you on a scenic cruise to Picton.
 Back on dry land, drive through Marlborough, New Zealand’s largest wine region, to reach the Abel Tasman.

 Abel Tasman is renowned for its golden beaches, sculptured granite cliffs, rich unmodified estuaries, long sunshine hours and the world-famous Abel Tasman Coast Track.

 Stay 2 nights in Abel Tasman.

-Enjoy a boat cruise into Abel Tasman National Park, where you can relax on the hot golden sand or enjoy a day walk within the park.
+Today, enjoy a boat cruise into Abel Tasman National Park, where you can relax on the hot golden sand or enjoy a day walk.
+Take in the natural beauty and enjoy!

 Driving time Abel Tasman to Hokitika 377 km / 243 miles, 5 hours

 Discover the rugged West Coast as you travel to Hokitika, famous for its arts and crafts.
 Watch a masterpiece being crafted from gold, silver, molten glass, bone, silk or greywacke or carve your own creation from wood or jade (pounamu).
 Take in Hokitika’s natural beauty, enjoy its expansive beach, or venture down one of the many walking and mountain biking tracks.